 A. Only entrants are notified directly when they have an entry listed as a finalist or winner.
-A list of all finalists will also be posted on ASBPE’s website.
+A list of all finalists and winners will also be posted on ASBPE.org.

 Regional winners will be announced in-person at regional awards banquets, generally held in April each year, and a regional winners list is subsequently posted to the website after each banquet.
 The national awards banquet is held in conjunction with the ASBPE National Conference, and national winner information is posted to the website the following day.
-Please visit the Events page to find dates for awards banquets and other ASBPE events.
+Please visit the Events page to find dates for awards banquets once they become available.

 Q. An entry I judged won a regional award.
 Does that mean it also moves on to the national competition?